pgorman/dangerjaunt/minirules.md

 #### 1. Bless\* ####

-The recipient gets a +1 bonus to all attack rolls and, if the target is not a Player Character, improved overall morale.
+The recipient gets a +1 bonus to all attack rolls and, if the target is not a player character, improved overall morale.
 Range: touch, duration: 1 hour.

 #### 2. Hold Person ####